rphln/Swordsong/mechanics.md

 ## Cards

-  - Each character has four copies of their class skill card.

-  - Each character has three copies of each of their unique skill cards.
+  - Each character has four copies of their primary skill card and three copies of each of their secondary skill cards.

   - A deck is made by shuffling the card pools of the characters fielded in a match.